COVID-19 Nursing Home Deaths in Nevada

 When the health and safety of one of our most vulnerable populations are on the line, these oversights are unacceptable.
 Several nursing homes in Las Vegas are already under investigation.

-If your loved one was diagnosed with COVID-19 or succumbed to the disease at a nursing home, the Law Offices of Steven M. Burris may be able to help.
+If your loved one was diagnosed with COVID-19 or succumbed to the disease at a nursing home, Burris & Thomas, LLC may be able to help.

 Call us at (702) 529-3101 to get started today.